Affiliate links on SoundGuys may earn us a commission. Learn more.

 More and more speakers support Wi-Fi integration, which allows for high-quality streaming over an 802.11b/g, 2.4GHz connection.
 Wi-Fi integration is useful as it lets you stream over an array of music services for more reliable connectivity and 24bit/96kHz audio.

 Although Bluetooth audio can’t outperform wired listening, it can be improved with certain codecs, which are the technology that transmits audio from the sound source to the listening source.
 AAC and aptX are commonly supported by higher-end headphones and speakers.
 The former works best with iOS devices while the latter is great for Android users; both facilitate perceptibly lag-free streaming.
 If you’re using a speaker that supports AAC, be aware that audio quality varies greatly with Android devices.

 Alexa integration affords a wide array of skills

 Amazon Alexa supports over 70,000 skills when taking into account the wide scope of the Alexa ecosystem.
 While this means that your smart speaker is capable of nearly anything, it can get overwhelming.
 Android Authority has an excellent guide on all things Alexa, but we’ll share a broad overview of commands with you.
-Alexa can answer general queries, play and control music, find restaurants, create to-do lists, and make purchases via your Amazon account.
+Alexa can answer general queries, play or control music, find restaurants, create to-do lists, and make purchases via your Amazon account.

 Even the best Alexa speaker may have its issues